Myth and Lore

 Octopuses have evolved to solve problems, to navigate and to communicate: This illustration is a humorous referral to octopuses’ perceived high level of intelligence: from Octopuses: A Ladybird Expert Book

-Left: Sunrise over the English Channel at Beachy Head; tranquil and reposeful, gentle swirling mists casting shadows over the sea
+Sunrise over the English Channel: Looking out from Beachy Head: atmospheric, tranquil and reposeful, gentle swirling mists casting shadows over the sea.

-Right: A winter’s atmosphere of silence and chilled air, the lone tree is motionless, yet a living and giving ecosystem immersed in the fog
+A winter’s atmosphere of silence and chilled air: The lone tree (right) is motionless, yet a living and giving ecosystem